jpminor/bingo-master-board/README.md

 * Change the look of the board with dark, light and brand color themes
 * Manually select balls if you're drawing physical balls in person

-Bingo Master Board is designed for full screen view in the browser and supports the latest versions of Edge, Firefox, Chrome.
+Bingo Master Board is designed for full screen view in the browser and supports the latest versions of Edge, Firefox, and Chrome.
+Unfortunately, Safari ruins most things.

 ## License
 Bingo Master Board is licensed under the MIT License.